The 5 qualities of change-ready, change-willing organizations

 Change, the philosopher Heraclitus once said, is the only constant in life.
 Whether it is responding to a crisis, or customer demands, or simply adapting to new technology or new competition, every organization will have to undergo change at some point or another.
 Some organizations, however, will be more successful than others when it comes to implementing change.

-If an organization is ready and willing to tackle change, there are qualities that will help them find success.
 Here are the top five qualities that differentiate organizations that are ready to embrace change and willing to create a long-lasting impact.

-1. A structured approach with dedicated resources
+1. Use a structured approach and dedicated resources

 What does success look like?
 How will we know we are successful?
 Deciding on the answers to these questions at the very beginning of the change can help you set clear expectations and guide you through the rest of the process.